Chord symbols

 A chord symbol is an abbreviated way of representing a musical chord and its harmony.

-MuseScore Studio supports the following notations:
+MuseScore Studio supports the following ways of representing chords:

-Chord symbols: alphabetical chord name plus chord quality. e.g. 'Am'
+Chord symbols: alphabetical chord name plus chord quality. e.g. 'Am'.

-Roman numeral analysis (RNA): Roman numeral plus chord quality. e.g. 'vi'
+Roman numeral analysis (RNA): Roman numeral plus chord quality. e.g. 'vi'.

 Nashville number system (NNS): Arabic numeral plus chord quality. e.g. '6m'.